Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Framework: Policy Archives for Continual RL

 When $\phi_t$ changes, previously stored descriptors may no longer be expressed in the current coordinate system, degrading retrieval even if the underlying archived policies are unchanged.
+This drift matters because these descriptors are not passive summaries of past behavior; they define the archive geometry used by \textsc{TeLAPA}.
+They determine whether a competent candidate is behaviorally distinct enough to be inserted, support latent-diverse candidate pooling before few-shot origin selection, and provide the basis for diagnostic analyses of archive geometry and lineage structure.

 \paragraph{Anchor Sets and Replay-Based Alignment.} At each task boundary, we maintain two banks of past episode sets: an \emph{anchor} bank of reference behaviors and a \emph{replay} bank of broader episode sets.
 We freeze a ``teacher'' copy of the current embedder and update a live ``student'' embedder on mixed batches drawn from new-task data and both banks.
-The student is trained with a composite that makes the latent space informative and keeps it from moving arbitrarily across task boundaries:
+The student is trained with a composite objective that makes the latent space informative while limiting arbitrary drift across task boundaries.
+We give the compact form here and provide the full batch construction, augmentation procedure, and implementation details in App.~\ref{app:teacher_student_update}--\ref{app:total_emb_loss}: